Horizonte (TV programme)

-Horizonte is a Spanish television program directed and presented by journalist Iker Jiménez.
+Horizonte (Horizon in English) is a Spanish television program directed and presented by journalist Iker Jiménez.
 It premiered in 2020 as a program dedicated to the COVID-19 pandemic, owing its existence to a similar monograph in Jiménez's main program Cuarto Milenio, though later expanding to other relevant topics, like politics, science and investigative journalism, in 2021.
 It was broadcast in Telecinco's prime time with high audience ratings, reaching near three millions viewers in its fifth episode, before being moved to the same niche in Cuatro.